huggingface/datasets/docs/source/stream.rst

 ``Map``
 ^^^^^^^

-As for regular map-style :class:`datasets.Dataset`, 🤗 Datasets features :func:`datasets.IterableDataset.map` to process your dataset.
+Similar to the :func:`datasets.Dataset.map` function for a regular :class:`datasets.Dataset`, 🤗  Datasets features :func:`datasets.IterableDataset.map` for processing :class:`datasets.IterableDataset`s.
-Unlike a map-style dataset though, the processing is applied on-the-fly when the examples are streamed.
+:func:`datasets.IterableDataset.map` applies processing on-the-fly when examples are streamed.

 It allows you to apply a processing function to each example in a dataset, independently or in batches.
 This function can even create new rows and columns.

-In the following example, you will apply tokenization to the dataset.
+The following example demonstrates how to tokenize a :class:`datasets.IterableDataset`.
 The function needs to accept and output a ``dict``:

 .. code-block::